Training Activities

 Assistance with Original Application

-Applicants may contact the Program Director, who can provide assistance in contacting potential mentors, and provide helpful input into career development ideas and research proposals.
-The Program Director will not assist with writing applications, but can provide helpful advice to applicants because she does not play a role in selection of PCCTSDP Scholars.
+Applicants may contact the Program Directors, who can provide assistance in contacting potential mentors, and provide helpful input into career development ideas and research proposals.
+The Program Directors will not assist with writing applications, but can provide helpful advice to applicants because they do not play a role in selection of PCCTSDP Scholars.
 Selection of Scholars is the responsibility of the National Advisory Committee.

 Interviews and Interactions